codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 {:start="3"}
 1. To go to the Git Source repo, in the Repo column, mouse over the repo name and select **Go to Git repo**.
-1. To see the settings for the Git Source, select the context menu at the end of the row.
+1. To see the settings for the Git Source, select the context menu at the end of the row, and click **Details**.